Internal DLA on Sierpinski gasket graphs: Preliminaries

 \begin{defn} We say that the graph $G$ satisfies an \emph{elliptic Harnack inequality (EHI)} if there exists a positive constant $C$ such that for all $x\in G$, $n>0$, and functions $h\geq 0$ which are harmonic on $B_x(2n)$,

 \end{defn}

 \begin{defn} A weighted graph $(G,P)$ satisfies the condition ($p_0$) if there exists $p_0 >0$ such that

-where $P$ is the transition matrix of the simple random walk $(X(t))$ on $G$. \end{defn} We shall also use the connection between random walks and electrical networks.
+where $P$ is the transition matrix of the simple random walk $(X(t))$ on $G$. \end{defn} The condition ($p_0$) can be viewed as a lower ellipticity bound on the generator (Laplacian) of the random walk.
+For more information on analysis on weighted graphs, see also \cite{keller-lenz}.
+We shall also use the connection between random walks and electrical networks.
 For a function $f:G\rightarrow\mathbb{R}$ define its \emph{energy} by

 which represents the energy dissipation in the network $G$ associated with the potential $f$.

 \begin{defn} The effective resistance between two (disjoint) subsets $A, B \subset G$ is defined as

 with the convention that $\inf \emptyset= \infty$. \end{defn} We write $R_{\rm eff}(x,y)$ for $R_{\rm eff}\left(\{x\},\{y\}\right)$.
 Moreover, $R_{\rm eff}(x,y)$ defines a metric on $G$.